Dutch phonology: Vowels

 Dutch has an extensive vowel inventory consisting of thirteen plain vowels and at least three diphthongs.
 Vowels can be grouped as front unrounded, front rounded, central and back.
 They are also traditionally distinguished by length or tenseness.
-The vowels /eː, øː, oː/ are included in one of the diphthong charts further below because Northern Standard Dutch realizes them as diphthongs, but they behave phonologically like the other long monophthongs.
+The vowels /eː, øː, oː/ are included in one of the diphthong charts below because Northern Standard Dutch realises them as diphthongs, but they behave phonologically like the other long monophthongs.